chao-chan/SkidCheck-2.0-Edit/README.md

 sk_admin 0/1  --Only send SK messages to admins.
 OFF by default, useless if sk_kick or sk_omit is 1

-sk_sync  6/0  --Allow list sync from GitHub? value == hours to check for updates.
+sk_sync  6/0  --Allow list sync from GitHub? in hours to check for updates.
 ON by default